For-Hives/ForVoyez-Doc/README.md

 - Open an issue in this repository for documentation-related problems
 - Contact our support team at support@forvoyez.com for API-specific inquiries

+## When change the pricing - quota

+- Change the numbers in limits-and-quotas.mdx
+- Change the pricing in pricing.mdx
+- Change the pricing in lemonsqueezy
+- Call /api/sync
+- Change the pricing/number in the database (for the descriptions)

 ---

 📚 Comprehensive documentation for ForVoyez - Empowering your AI-powered image metadata generation! 📚